Horned Owl Kayaks

 Beavers, great horned owls, painted turtles, belted kingfishers, and wood ducks are among the animals you can spot along the Seine River.
 Kayaks allow you to approach wildlife very quietly, allowing you to get closer than you could otherwise.

-They sun on logs and dive in if you get too close!
+They bask on logs and dive in if you get too close!

 They're pretty well camouflaged sitting in the trees but will swoop over the river.